mojsun/Tech-Blog/README.md

 # Credit

-I will give a huge credit to shohei-mochizuki without his help I couldn't do this much.
+I give a huge credit to shohei-mochizuki without his help I couldn't do this much. also I receive help from ask BCS learning assisstant.

 # Questions